Camp-Song Songbook

 And I did what I could.

-And I called my shack the "Break-a-My-Back", (bend forward slightly and touch back like it really hurts!)
+And I called my shack the "Break-a-My-Back", (bend forward slightly

 and I called my farm the Muscle-in-My-Arm".